cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 This is very similar to the setup line from the previous exercise except we've requested a gcmc simulation.
 If you are also working in the same directory as last time you'll notice that ProtoMS recognised that a amq.tem had already been created and did not bother to reparameterise the ligand.
 You'll also notice that in addition to the files for the sampling simulation we have three new files - gcmc\_box.pdb, gcmc\_wat.pdb and water\_clr.pdb.
 We also have run\_gcmc.cmd instead of run\_bnd.cmd. gcmc\_box.pdb is provided for convenience to visualise the volume where water molecules will be inserted and deleted, and gcmc\_wat.pdb contains the water molecules that are allowed to be inserted and deleted.

 The gcmc box has been automatically created so that its edges are no less than 2 Angstroms away from the ligand.
 However, it's really important we get the box right, so let's check to see if it looks okay.
 Visualise the protein-ligand complex along with the gcmc region.
-This is not supported by viewMolecules in a Jupyter notebook so you'll need to copy the relevant files to your local machine and view them their, for instance with pymol:
+This is not supported by viewMolecules in a Jupyter notebook so you'll need to copy the relevant files to your local machine and view them there, for instance with pymol:

 > pymol protein\_scoop.pdb amq.pdb water\_clr.pdb gcmc\_box.pdb